squareybrow/wordle_solver/docs/devlog.md

 ![Log of bot solving wordle manually for the word 'spool](image-4.png)

+---

 Seeing mixed results, I naturally wanted to calculate the statistics of my puzzle solver.

 For a definitive test, I used every word as a test word to quantify the median and average number of turns required to solve the puzzle.
-After running all 12,973 words (which took quiet some time, blame my spagetti code), I generated a histogram for the number of turns required.
+After running all 12,973 words (which took quite some time, blame my spaghetti code), I generated a histogram for the number of turns required.
 ![Benchmark results](/wordle_solver/data/wordle_benchmark.png)

 As seen from the results, the median of number of turns required was 4.